caiquessantos/GerenciadorDeTarefas/README.md

 > https://gerenciador-de-tarefas-three.vercel.app/tarefas/listar

-### Obs: a responsividade do projeto funciona melhor em computadores 💻

 ## Como rodar o projeto:

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.